pj-programs/learning/README.md

   Hello, Earth!
 I have begun learning CSS.
 It's very exciting to start to make websites that don't look terrible haha.
 Maybe it's just because I haven't learned any of the really complicated stuff, but programming is just kind of relaxing at the moment.
 It's problem solving but also after a few minutes of work you look up and there's something that wasn't there before.
 Creation.
 Magic!

 ~PJ

+  June 12,2024

+  What's up, Gaia!
+Box Model is still kind of scary and it's made me anxious to work on anything.
+The novelty of learning programming has worn off a bit, and now comes the vital and hard part of the learning process.
+Codifying (pun intended) this effort into routine!
+It's hard learning this all by myself with no physical peers or teachers, but I can do hard things.
+I am unstoppable!

+~PJ